The Great British Bake Off stars and their beautiful kitchens

 Candice Brown

-Since winning series seven of Bake Off in 2016, Candice Brown has released a series of books, made countless television appearances, including on Dancing on Ice, and even won Celebrity Mastermind, reports British newspaper The Mirror.
+Since winning series seven of Bake Off in 2016, Candice Brown has released a series of books, made countless television appearances, including on Dancing on Ice, and even won Celebrity Mastermind.

 Candice Brown

-Her latest venture is Margo’s, a restaurant in Woburn, Milton Keynes, named after her grandmother, Margo, which will serve deli-style food by day, and European-dining-inspired cuisine by night.
+Her latest venture is Margo’s, a restaurant in Woburn, Milton Keynes, named after her grandmother, which will serve deli-style food by day and European-inspired cuisine by night.

 Syabira Yusoff

-Cardiovascular-research associate Syabira Yusoff, who works at King’s College, London, won Bake-Off in 2022, winning the Star Baker accolade three times in row, reports British newspaper The Telegraph.
+Cardiovascular-research associate Syabira Yusoff, who works at King’s College, London, won Bake Off in 2022, winning the Star Baker accolade three times in a row.

-The first Malaysian to win the show, she brought the flavours and traditions of her native country to the tent and attributed her culinary talent in part to her science background.
+The first Malaysian to win the show, she brought the flavours and traditions of her native country to the tent and attributed her culinary talent in part to her background in science.

 Syabira Yusoff

-One of seven children, she moved to the UK in 2013 to study for her PhD and now lives in London with her boyfriend Bradley.
+One of seven children, Syabira moved to the UK in 2013 to study for her PhD and now lives in London with her boyfriend, Bradley.

 Val Stones